tejasai-bottu/Dynamic-Pattern-Based-Text-Steganography-with-Advance-Encryption/README.md

 ## How to install dependencies
-pip install -r requirements.txt
-Use `npm install` to install packages.
+Use `pip install -r requirements.txt` to install dependencies.

 ##Project Description: